 C. Prefer not to say

 Supplemental Figure 1: Assessment and survey given to study participants as pre-test, post-test, and 6-month follow-up assessment.
+Questions 2, 4, and 9 in the knowledge assessment were excluded for nursing, administrative, and procedural staff due to being out of scope of their practice.